wpi-25/bot/README.md

-WPI Class of 2025 Discord Bot
+# WPI Class of 2025 Discord Bot

+Written in node using discord.js